OfficerSkidmark/Tripod-Trap-V4/README.md

   How To Build Series

 These files are being released under the Creativecommons-NonCommercial-ShareAlike license, my ask is for others to not produce and sell items from this material as there own.
+Special Thanks to:
+Adam Marish (Providing pictures and measurments from the original props)